viadonau/Pegelhub-Core/pegelhub-icc-connector/README.md

           Documentation / Pegelhub-Library)
         * lastTokenRefresh --> make adjustments to the date, hour and minute mark depending on when you created the token
-    * For further explanation of the config properties refer to "Connector Options (Config Properties)" below.
+    * For further explanation of the config properties refer to [Connector Options (Config Properties)](#connector-options-config-properties) below.

 ### Build and save the pegelhub-icc-connector docker image: